-Whether you’re moving from a community college to a four-year university, trying to find the right fit, or looking to lower your tuition bill, transferring schools could help you achieve a better college experience.
+Whether you’re moving from a community college to a four-year university, trying to find the right fit academically or socially, or looking to lower your tuition bill, transferring colleges could help you achieve a better college experience.

 The transfer process can take time, however, so the sooner you decide where you want to go and gather the necessary paperwork, the better experience you should have.
 Here are some tips to help you figure out how to transfer colleges smoothly.